 The Orange County Library System has been honored with numerous awards and recognitions.
 Further, as a recognized national leader in providing cutting-edge library services, representatives of the Orange County Library System are regularly invited to present at major national conferences.
-A partial listing of recent awards appears below:
+A partial listing of recent awards and grants received appears below:

 Books & Beyond Wins Two Gold 2015 MarCom Award

 The Books & Beyond newsletter has won two Gold 2015 MarCom Award in the category of external newsletter for a nonprofit.
 The annual competition recognizes outstanding creative achievement by marketing and communication professionals.
 There were over 6,500 entries from throughout the United States, Canada and several other countries in the 2015 competition.
 The MarCom Awards program is administered and judged by the Association of Marketing and Communication Professionals.

 Technology Department staff applied for a Mayor's Matching grant and received $3,500 for future sewing classes in the Melrose Center.
 The funds will help support It's Sew Easy Camps in the Melrose Center and sewing events at branch libraries.

 Right Service at the Right Time Receives Funding

 The successful Right Service at the Right Time resource received $71,610, awarded by the Library Services Technology Act (LSTA).
 The funds from this grant will be used toward deploying Right Service at the Right Time stations systemwide.

 OCLS to Present Latino Americans: 500 Years of History